 After the endpoint, the further addition of NH4OH solution does not cause to increase in conductance due to a very small extent of ionization.
 The conductometric titration graph of CH3COOH vs NH4OH is shown below:

 Conductometric precipitation titration( AgNO3 vs KCl)

 In the beginning, the AgNO3 solution has a certain value of conductance.
-But when KCl solution is added to the AgNO3 solution, Ag+ ions are substituted by K+ ions.
+But when the KCl solution is added to the AgNO3 solution, Ag+ ions are substituted by K+ ions.
 It means slow-moving Ag+ ions are replaced by fast-moving K+ ions.
 In another word, the ionic mobility of potassium ions is greater than that of silver ions.
 Therefore, there is a gradual increase in the conductance of the solution till the endpoint.

-After the endpoint, further addition of KCl produces more K+ ions and Cl– ions, therefore, the conductance of solution increases sharply.
-The conductometric titration curve of AgNO3 vs KCl solution is shown below.
+After the endpoint, further addition of KCl produces more K+ ions and Cl– ions, therefore, the conductance of the solution increases sharply.
+The conductometric titration curve of the AgNO3 vs KCl solution is shown below.